osisoft/OCS-Docs/Content_Portal/How_To_Guides/Add-Org/users.md

 1. In the toolbar, click **Add User**.

-1. If you have multiple identity providers enabled in your tenant, you will be prompted to select an identity provider first.
-If so, choose the appropriate identity provider for the user you are adding.
-Once you select an option, you can still switch to a different option.
+1. If multiple identity providers are enabled in your tenant, you are prompted to select an identity provider.
+Choose the appropriate identity provider for the user you are adding.
+After you select an option, you can later switch to a different option.

 1. Enter a **First Name** and **Last Name** for the user.
     This can be changed later, but will appear in the user's invitation email.